jeremyhsimons/ci_pp5_fixit/README.md

 </details>

 #### Popular profiles
+* A component that is reused on every post list, post page, and profile page, to give these top user prominence in the site's community.
+* It is made up of smaller profile sub-components that allow the list to dynamically update as users receive or lose stars.
 * A list of the 5 most-starred profiles in the community.
 From here users can star or unstar other users.
 * User stories covered: 13, 15, 16